kees-z/DuplicatiDocs/docs/04-using-duplicati-from-the-command-line.md

 Some advanced options:

+* `--dry-run`
+Performs the operation, but does not write changes to the local database or the remote storage.
 * `--keep-time=<time>`
-Marks data outdated that is older than <time>.
+Marks data outdated that is older than `<time>`.
 * `--keep-versions=<int>`
 Marks data outdated that is older than <int> versions.
 *  `--version=<int>`